 - Genetic, psychological, and physical screening

-- Physical screening includes physical exam
+- Physical screening includes a physical exam

 c.
 Then the physician correlates the donor menstrual cycle with the recipient cycle.
 The next step is synchronization.
 The recipient’s uterine lining should be ready for implantation at the same time the donor’s eggs are retrieved and fertilized, so synchronizing is necessary for the donor and recipient.
 This is performed by administration of birth control pills.

 d.
 After this process, the donor is given fertility medications or undergoes an IVF cycle (to stimulate the growth and maturation of eggs), monitored by ultrasound and blood tests for over a period of 10-14 days or till the eggs are ready for egg retrieval.
-Meanwhile, the recipient will be taking different medication to prepare the uterine lining for implantation of the embryos.
+Meanwhile, the recipient will be taking a different medication to prepare the uterine lining for implantation of the embryos.

 Donors are reimbursed by the recipient for specific expenses related to the donation.
 These expenses may include testing and screening (e.g. obligatory blood tests) as well as expenses involved in transferring the embryos to the recipient and costs for thawing the embryo.

-Before initiating the donation process, all the details regarding reimbursement should be agreed in the writing form and detailed in a contractual agreement.
+Before initiating the donation process, all the details regarding reimbursement should be agreed upon in the writing form and detailed in a contractual agreement.

 Sperm donation is a process that involves the donation of sperm by a donor who is referred to as the sperm donor.
 The sperms may be donated directly to the intended parent or through a sperm bank.
 The sperm bank is a facility at which human sperm is collected from the donor, stored, and used for women who need donor sperm to achieve pregnancy.